FluegelsApps/iot-utilities/docs/setup/setup_iot_server.md

 In this step the IoT server is setup for first time use.

+For details about the related Aruba side concepts and configurations please refer to [Aruba IoT Concepts and Configuration](../../docs/aruba/aruba_iot_concepts_and_configuration.md).

 ## Server certificate

 The wizard automatically generates a self-signed certificate that is used by the IoT server for the _Aruba IoT Interface_ WebSocket Secure (wss:) connections as well as connections to the web dashboard using HTTPS.